 The Multicultural Era (1973-Present)

 The dismantling of the White Australia Policy in 1973 marked a turning point.
 Australia embraced multiculturalism as official policy, opening doors to Asian refugees fleeing persecution in Southeast Asia, as well as migrants from the Middle East, Africa, and South Asia.
 Today, Australia officially celebrates cultural diversity while promoting social cohesion, with policies supporting both cultural maintenance and integration.
-Australia emerged as a flourished country where people look up for jobs, immigration, etc. If you want to translate your important documents for these purposes and more, contact Australian Translation Services.
+Australia emerged as a flourishing country where people look for jobs, immigration, etc. If you want to translate your important documents for these purposes and more, contact the best Translation Services.

 Diverse Cultures In Australia – Four Main Features